ibexa/documentation-user/docs/content_management/content_versions.md

 Finally, **drafts** are versions that have not been published yet.
 There can be many drafts of the same Content item.
-They can be created by the autosave feature, by the reviewer as part of the [editorial workflow](workflow_management/editorial_workflow.md), or when you save the work and navigate out of the Content item editing screen to focus on a different task.
+They can be created by the autosave feature, by the reviewer as part of the [editorial workflow](workflow_management/editorial_workflow.md), or when you save the work and close the Content item editing screen.

 You can view all versions of a Content item on the Content item details screen, in the **Versions** tab.

 ![All versions of a Content item](img/content_item_versions.png "All versions of a Content item")